tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

     * FE includes a variety of options (a sequence of computational operations), e.g., counting words or selecting a feature subset.
 Some options, such as subset selection and feature ranking, are well studied
-    * FE is considered a domain-specific “black art” , mostly because it is influenced by many technical and logistical fac- tors, e.g., data and application properties, accuracy, time, interpretability, and company policies.
+    * FE is considered a domain-specific “black art” , mostly because it is influenced by many technical and logistical factors, e.g., data and application properties, accuracy, time, interpretability, and company policies.
-* **Algorithm Selection (AS)** is the process of pick- ing an ML model, i.e., an inductive bias, that fixes the hypothesis space of prediction functions explored for a given application.
+* **Algorithm Selection (AS)** is the process of picking an ML model, i.e., an inductive bias, that fixes the hypothesis space of prediction functions explored for a given application.
     * For example, logistic regression and decision trees are popular ML techniques for classification applications.
 * **Parameter Tuning (PT)** is the process of choosing the values of (hyper-)parameters that many ML models and algorithms have.
     * For example, logistic regression is typically used with a parameter known as the regularizer.
-Such parameters are important because they control accuracy-performance trade- offs, but tuning them is challenging partly because the optimization problems involved are usually non- convex .
+Such parameters are important because they control accuracy-performance tradeoffs, but tuning them is challenging partly because the optimization problems involved are usually non-convex .

 ### Model Selection Triple